 The LSE Volunteer Centre is here to inspire and empower you to volunteer for causes that you are passionate about during your time at LSE.
-Volunteering is a great way to help develop personal and professional skills, meet new people and make a difference in your community.
+Volunteering is a great way to make a difference in your community, meet new people and develop personal and professional skills.
 We are committed to making volunteering exciting and accessible, and we collaborate with students to enhance their volunteering experiences.